Best War Films List

 23. North and South Duology (1985)

 24. Through the love stories and differences of philosophies, there's so much drama that it's hard not to be absorbed by the subplots while there's a display of many different, attractive-looking costumes.
-It's a reflection of the show's quality and high production values, a bona fide masterpiece of Civil War drama.
+It's a reflection of the show's quality and high production value, a bona fide masterpiece of Civil War drama.
 In total, 8,700 pieces of wardrobe were presented, and the lead actresses each wore between 28 and 35 different costumes.
 However, skip the third book as it's a massive disappointment.

 25. Hamburger Hill (1987)